 3. Nikon D500

 Nikon's baby D5 is perfect for the action photographer

 Sensor: APS-C CMOS | Megapixels: 20.9MP | Autofocus: 153-point AF, 99 cross-type | Screen type: 3.2-inch tilt-angle touchscreen, 2,359,000 dots | Maximum continuous shooting speed: 10fps | Movies: 4K | User level: Expert

 Nikon has taken its flagship D5 DSLR and most of its high-end features and distilled all of this into a smaller, but still very durable metal body.
 The full-frame sensor is replaced by an 20.9MP APS-C sized chip that allows the D500 to shoot at a rapid 10fps and deliver a great high ISO performance.
 A brilliant all-rounder with a brilliant 153-point AF system means it excels at fast action like sports and wildlife photography, but still has the chops to shoot landscapes and portraits.
-If the cost is a bit steep, then take a look at the D7500.
-It sits below the D500 and inherits many of its tech, including the 20.9MP sensor.
+If the cost is a bit steep, then take a look at the D7500 below.

 Read our in-depth Nikon D500 review